allenai/amti/readme.md

            tabular  Extract data from BATCH_DIR to OUTPUT_PATH in... xml      Extract XML data from assignments in...

-     The `xml` subcommand will extract all the XML data returned by Mechanical Turk into a directory of XML files:
+     The `tabular` command will extract the batch's data into an easy to work with tabular format:

-         amti extract xml batch-* .
+         amti extract tabular batch-* batch-data.jsonl

-     The `.` signifies that the extracted XML should be saved in the current directory.
-You can view the XML with the standard command line tools: `ls` and `emacs`.
+     For real workflows, it would be a good idea to use the batch id in the name of the output file.

  Now you've run a small HIT and have the results in a reproducible format.
 It's easy to tar up and upload the batch directory to the cloud